mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “Not really.
 I feel dumb when I smile in front of a camera.”
 I noticed that anytime he’d smile or laugh, he’d cover his mouth.
 I didn’t think he looked dumb.

-He and I also went to the Eyring Science Center and took some more photos there.
+He and I also went to the Eyring Science Center and took some more pictures there.

 “I don’t know this building too well,” I said.
 “I’d come here occasionally to look at my physical science exams.”
 He and I looked at the rocks.
 “Do you like rocks?”